 The Butcombe Trail Ultramarathon is a single day race starting at 7:30am on Saturday 28 April 2018.
 We will be running clockwise from “The Cider Barn” on the A371 between Cheddar and Draycott (BS27 3YB) on the Southern side of the circuit.
 It’s 50 miles with over 1,500m ascent.
 There are no relay or short options.

 Changes for 2018:

 - We are moving the race from September to April;

 - We are increasing the length of the race to 50 miles;

-- We’re doing an early-bird discount until the end of the year and entries made after 31 December will have to pay a bit extra.
+- We’re doing an early-bird discount until the end of the year and prices increase by £10 after 1 January.

 The route is self navigable and competitors will be provided with maps covering the entire route which they must carry at all times.
 The trail is way marked along much of its length but this can be patchy.
 There will be marshals at key points.
-A GPX file of the route is available here but we strongly recommend that runners use this as a backup to the maps and not the other way around.
+A GPX file of the route is available on the Route page but we strongly recommend that runners use this as a backup to the maps and not the other way around.

 Feel free to get out on the course before race day to check out the route.
 It’s a beautiful course on public footpaths and there are plenty of lovely Butcombe country pubs (and a cider barn) on the route.